CodeJok/Releases-Sentinel-Support/README.md

 - Detailed permission control for all commands
 - Logging toggles & channel assignment

-## 💡 Why Choose ModGuard?
+## 💡 Why Choose Sentinel?

-ModGuard was built by developers and high-end administrative professionals with **years of experience in server operations, development, and user security**.
+Sentinel was built by developers and high-end administrative professionals with **years of experience in server operations, development, and user security**.
 We prioritize:

 - ✅ **Honesty**
 - ✅ **Integrity**